MoralisWeb3/docs/docs/01-web3-data-api/evm/market-data-api/how-to-get-the-top-ERC20-tokens-by-price-change.md

 ---
-title: "How to get the top ERC20 tokens by market cap"
+title: "How to get the top ERC20 tokens by price change"
-slug: "../../how-to-get-the-top-erc20-tokens-by-market-cap"
+slug: "../../how-to-get-the-top-ERC20-tokens-by-price-change"
-description: "Learn how to get the top ERC20 tokens by market cap using Market Data API."
+description: "Learn how to get the top ERC20 tokens by price change using Market Data API."
-sidebar_label: "Get NFTs by wallet addresses"
+sidebar_label: "Get the top ERC20 tokens by price change"
 ---

 ## Prerequisites